-It is a necessity that our roads, footpaths and their associated infrastructure remain serviceable and safe for use at all times, especially during periods of crisis or difficulty.
+It is a necessity that our roads, footpaths and their associated infrastructure remain serviceable and safe for use at all times, especially during periods of crisis or emergencies.
 There is recognition nationally that Highway Authorities cannot afford to allow their highway infrastructure to deteriorate or cause backlogs of maintenance work to develop into the future.

 It is essential that everyone contributing to the maintenance of Walsall's highway asset, works systematically and consistently.
-For the foreseeable future, Walsall Council will give elevated priority for activities such as:
+Walsall Council's maintenance strategies give priority to activities such as:

-- Essential road maintenance including pothole repairs and drainage cleansing - Safety improvements - Essential planned works including resurfacing and surface dressing which need to be completed during the drier months - Critical junction improvements which will increase capacity.
+- Essential road maintenance including pothole repairs and drainage cleansing. - · Safety improvements. - Essential planned works including resurfacing and surface dressing which need to be completed during the drier months of each year. - Critical junction improvements which will increase capacity.

-The approach taken and the document suite developed in support of the delivery of Highway Infrastructure Asset and Maintenance Management Practices, are designed to meet the Code of Practice in the following ways:
+The approach taken and the document suite developed in support of the delivery of highway infrastructure asset and maintenance management practices, are designed to meet the Code of Practice in the following ways:

-Recommendation 1 Use Of The Code
+Recommendation 1 - Use of the Code.